 Damn it.
 We've just lost another big name in radio...

-by Frank Avis | March 17, 2020 | 2020s
+Frank Avis by | March 17, 2020 | 2020s

 Damn it.
 We've just lost another big name in radio with the death of Grant Goldman, aged 69.
 He was the ultimate survivor, at home in virtually any format.
 I would have killed to have that voice.
 Goldy started out at 2TM, in his home town Tamworth, and went on to work all over the landscape... including 6PR, 2UE, 2GB, 2WS, 3UZ, 2SM and 2 DAY FM.
 One of the sneakiest questions you can get at your local trivia quiz night is, "Who was the compere of the first edition of the TV classic COUNTDOWN?"
 Everybody, including your reporter, answers "Molly Meldrum".
 Sorry... the original compere was the one and only Grant Goldman.
 I actually worked with him at 2DAY where he introduced me into the field of radio news lectures, hiring me to teach his students at the Grant Goldman radio school.
 I used that platform to go on to do the radio news lectures at AFTRS.
 So I owe you one Goldy.
 Sorry to hear that you've gone, mate.
 Wonderful career.